PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and returns one rewrite counter.
 The final occurrence follows indexed final convergence and retains its result as `_final_boundary_input_normalization_stats`; the earlier occurrence remains a separate raw call.
 The final value has no consumer.
+Strict characterization of the earlier occurrence requires a terminal-only target between terminal Softmax/Transpose cleanup and boundary-input Transpose/channel-slice rewriting.
 Both invocations preserve the shared live LayoutState and diagnostics arguments.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned